MD-TANVIR7462/Swift_mart_backend/README.md

 ## Features

-- **RESTful API**: Provides endpoints for CRUD operations on students, products, and user roles.
+- **RESTful API**: Provides endpoints for CRUD operations on Users, products, and user roles.
 - **TypeScript**: Utilizes TypeScript for static typing and enhanced code readability.
 - **MVC Architecture**: Implements the Model-View-Controller architecture pattern for better code organization.
 - **MongoDB**: Stores data using a MongoDB database.